Who Benefits From Beta-Alanine?!

 But what is beta-alanine, (BA), you might ask?

 Well, to sum it up, BA is an amino acid that, when combined in the body with histidine, converts to carnosine.
-During glycolysis, the breakdown of glycogen (carbohydrates) during anaerobic exercise, hydrogen is produced and fatigue sets in.
+During glycolysis, the breakdown of glycogen (carbohydrates) during anaerobic exercise, hydrogen ions are produced causing fatigue to set in.
 Carnosine helps buffer, or “dampen” the effects of hydrogen, which in turn increases work capacity in muscles.
 I have experienced huge benefits by supplementing with products that contain BA.
-I find that I can complete more reps and recover substantially quicker in-between sets.
+I find I can complete more reps and recover substantially quicker in-between sets.
 In fact, very few pre-workout supplements have given me as much of a notable effect like BA.

 However, who benefits the most from BA supplementation?